Shuvaethy-Neill/Matrix_Determinant_Calculator/README.md

     :wq

-Since changes have been made to the code, you will need to compile DET.c by entering the following in your terminal:
+Since changes have been made to the code, you will need to compile the file.
+Since the compile command is in the provided Makefile, you will just need to type the following in your terminal:

-    gcc DET.c -o DET
+    make

-This will create an executable file 'DET' that you can run.
+This will create an executable file 'DET' that you can run (as per the command written in the Makefile).

 To run the program after compilation enter the following: